cjybadbed/LanguageNotes/Latin/day1.md

 - **Third Declension**: Masculine, feminine, and neuter.

-- **Fourth Declension**: Mostly masculine and neuter, few feminine.
+- **Fourth Declension**: Mostly masculine, few feminine or neuter.

 - **Fifth Declension**: Mostly feminine, some masculine.

+The vocative is the same as the nominative for all nouns of all declensions except for 2nd declension masculine nouns in *-us* or *-ius*, whose vocative are *-e* and *-ī*, respectively.

 ---
 #### First declension